netdata/go.d.plugin/modules/elasticsearch/README.md

 sidebar_label: "Elasticsearch"
 -->

-# Elasticsearch endpoint monitoring with Netdata
+# Elasticsearch monitoring with Netdata

 [`Elasticsearch`](https://www.elastic.co/elasticsearch/) is a search engine based on the Lucene library.